 Details of the Company's share capital, together with details of the movements during the period, are set out in note 17 to the Financial Statements.
-The Company has one class of Ordinary Shares, which carry no right to fixed income.
+The Company has one class of Ordinary Shares and one class of Deferred Shares, which carry no rights to fixed income.